menu

 • create accounts with the requested permission levels,

-• set up local environments or create procedures for building one, so the new team is able to do this by themselves.
+• set up local environments or create procedures for building one so the new team is able to do this by themselves.

-Before the support and maintenance team can move forward with their tasks, they have to confirm and verify everything that they have received from the developers – in close collaboration with the development team.
+Before the support and software project maintenance team can move forward with their tasks, they have to confirm and verify everything that they have received from the developers – in close collaboration with the development team.

 • All procedures should be checked and tested, including deployment processes, local setups, and crucial database procedures.

-• It’s also very important to go through every aspect of the documentation, and double-check the status of shared knowledge, so that the Support & Maintenance team can be sure that they are ready to take over the project.
+• It’s also very important to go through every aspect of the documentation and double-check the status of shared knowledge so that the Support & Maintenance team can be sure that they are ready to take over the project.

 2. Communication

-Communication is key to success – for every project, business and nonbusiness-related situation.
-It is no different in this case.
 However, the challenge here lies in maintaining the same level of communication and engagement on both teams – the one handing over the project and the one that will be taking over.

 • The Support & Maintenance team should let the development team know exactly what they need from them: their requirements and expectations, how detailed the documentation should be and, of course, what they’re missing in a pinch.

-Of course, feedback, questions, discussions and suggestions have to go through certain communication channels, according to the procedures that everyone has agreed upon.
+Of course, feedback, questions, discussions and suggestions have to go through certain communication channels according to the procedures that everyone has agreed upon.
 This makes it easier to maintain transparency and order.

-• Start the process early on.
+• Start the process early on

-In other words: the sooner, the better.
+In other words, the sooner, the better.
 This way, the members of the support and maintenance team can get enough time to learn all the technical and business aspects of the project.
 Don’t wait for the developers to finish their part of the job first – let the Support & Maintenance team jump into it as early as possible.

-• Assign Transition Owners.
+• Assign transition owners

 Each side of the transition should assign one Transition Owner.
 These people will be responsible for transferring the project within the areas belonging specifically to their teams.
 They are the leaders of the process.

-• Organise Show & Tell meetings.
+• Organise Show & Tell meetings

-• Break the project takeover process into smaller, time-boxed stages.
+• Break the project takeover process into smaller, time-boxed stages

-This way, the support and maintenance team will be able to gradually ease into the project, and have some time to master everything they need to take full control over the processes.
+This way, the support and maintenance team will be able to gradually ease into the project and have some time to master everything they need to take full control over the processes.

 Stage 1: the Support & Maintenance team should just watch and learn now – this usually takes about 1-2 weeks.

-Stage 2: the Support & Maintenance team can start working with someone from the development team – we call this “shadowing” and it takes place between the 2nd and the 4th week.
+Stage 2: the Support & Maintenance team can start working with someone from the development team – we call this “shadowing”, and it takes place between the 2nd and the 4th week.

 Stage 3: the Support & Maintenance team is ready to work on their own – this usually happens after 4 weeks.

-Please note: this is the average time for each stage which may differ for you, depending on the size and complexity of your project.
+Please note: this is the average time for each stage, which may differ for you depending on the size and complexity of your project.

 Read more on our blog